Griva (album)

 Griva, also known as Vojvodino, Vojvodino, što si tako ravna (trans.
-Vojvodina, Vojvodina, Why Are You So Flat) after its biggest hit, is the third studio album by Serbian and Yugoslav hard rock band Griva, released in 1987.
+Vojvodina, Vojvodina, Why Are You So Flat) after its biggest hit, is the self-titled third studio album by Serbian and Yugoslav hard rock band Griva, released in 1987.

 Background

 Griva's second album, Nisi ni ti anđeo (You're Not an Angel as Well), was originally refused by several major Yugoslav record labels as noncommercial, and was eventually released through an independent label, Panonija Koncert.
 The album was not as successful as Griva's debut album, and after promotional concerts in Yugoslavia and a short Austrian tour, Griva ended their activity.

 In 1986, Griva frontman Zlatko Karavla, with a number of musicians, including former Griva members Josip Sabo (guitar), Đorđe Jovanović (bass guitar) and Laslo Novak (keyboards), recorded new material, which was on the insistence of his record label Jugodisk released as Griva's third album.
 The album, entitled simply Griva, was released in 1987.
 The new album brought glam metal-oriented songs with elements of folk music of Vojvodina.
 The album featured a Serbo-Croatian language cover of the hit song "Gyöngyhajú lány" by Hungarian band Omega, Griva version entitled "Devojka biserne kose" ("The Girl With Pearly Hair").